wdmcquinn/100-days-of-code/log.md

 ### R1D91

     Working on my SQL sytax today.
 I had to clean up a report i wrote a few years ago and it made me realize i needed to keep practicing.

+### R1D92

+   Today i working on desings for front end with Vue and Vuetify.

+### R1D93

+   Working on the new materials in the #GrowWithGoogle  Udacity Course.
+Anxiously awaiting the news tomorrow about next steps.

+### R1D94

+   its official I was selected for the @udacity #GrowWithGoogle  Developer Scholarship for Mobile Web.
+I am super excited to get started.
+Also worked more on my Vue.js App today.

+### R1D95

+   Worked more on my Vue.js Application.
+I need to finish it up this week so i can be ready to start my #GrowWithGoogle @udacity Mobile Web Nanodegree Tuesday

+### R1D96

+   More Vue.js.
+Should be done with the demo app tomorrow.

+### R1D97

+   Did some more vue.js and some codewars.

+### R1D98

+   worked on @freeCodeCamp today.

+### R1D99

+   Reviewing content from the first 3 months of the Grow With Google Challenge to get ready for the course start Tuesday.

+### R1D100

+   Well i made it to day 100.
+It has been a great learning experience and a helped me build the habit of coding every single day.
+Today i am reviewing more for my #growwithgoogle nanodegree program that starts tomorrow and working on finishing up a Vue project that i am working on.